Medology/.github/.github/ISSUE_TEMPLATE/Standard-Feature-Issue-Template.md

 - [ ] All features implemented
 - [ ] All features not yet implemented or inactive are hidden from the user
 - [ ] Special testing instructions noted
+- [ ] Acceptance Test cases created and reviewed by QA
 - [ ] Acceptance criteria met

 ## Ready for Deploy and Test